Jonas1312/dice-coefficient-scale-sensitivity-pitfall/README.md

 # Dice Coefficient and Its Sensitivity to Scale

+In computer vision, we often use the Dice score to quantify the quality of a generated segmentation to its ground truth:

 $$Dice = 2\frac{|Y\cap \hat{Y}|}{|Y| + |\hat{Y}|}$$

 Where $|Y|$ is the ground truth and $|\hat{Y}|$ the estimate or prediction.